 THE MAJOR STUDIES

 Students study a broader range of major study courses, especially in the first two years of the four-year programme.
-Students study every fundamental major study course in the first year, progress to choosing three courses in the second year, two of which they can continue in the third year before finally choosing one only in the final year.
+Students study every fundamental major study course in the first year, finally choosing one major in the final year.